From Horowitz -- Polchinski to Thirring and Back: Introduction

 In section \ref{seclargek} we present the problem we are interested in -- the extension of the HP solutions to $d> 6$.
 The strongly coupled nature of this problem leads us to seek solvable approximations.
 We describe such an approximation -- the extension of the $SU(2)_L\times SU(2)_R$ affine Lie algebra of the theory from level $k$ of order one in the original HP system, to large $k$.
 We show that in this limit, the effective Lagrangian simplifies significantly, while retaining the kind of non-trivial structure that we expect to find at small $k$ as well.

 The resulting Lagrangian takes the form \eqref{efflagdil}.
 It consists of dilaton gravity coupled to a two derivative Lagrangian.
 In sections \ref{metric} and \ref{potential} we calculate the kinetic and potential terms in this Lagrangian, respectively.
-We will describe the normalizable solutions of the equations of motion of this Lagrangian in a companion paper \cite{CK}.
+We check that our result agrees with the gravity analysis~\cite{Cvetic:2000dm}.
+We describe the normalizable solutions of the equations of motion of this Lagrangian in a companion paper \cite{Chu:2025kzl}.

 In section \ref{beyond} we go back to the original HP system (i.e. to $k$ of order one), and consider the question what we can say about the structure of the generalized HP effective action using the $SU(2)_L\times SU(2)_R$ symmetry and other considerations.
 In section \ref{discuss} we briefly discuss our results and possible extensions.
 In particular, we argue that in addition to the backgrounds studied in this paper, that are large $k$ analogs of HP solutions, there may be a second class of backgrounds, that are the analogs of small black holes.
 These other backgrounds involve non-trivial condensates of spherical harmonics on the three-sphere in \eqref{wzw}, which are set to zero in the analysis of this paper.
-The existence of these backgrounds is motivated by analogy to the study of systems of $NS5$-branes.
+The existence of these backgrounds is motivated by analogy to the study of systems of NS5-branes.
 We leave their construction to future work.